solana-foundation/developer-content/content/courses/native-onchain-development/deserialize-custom-data-frontend.md

 ![Ed25519 curve showing Movie Review Program](/public/assets/courses/unboxed/movie-review-program.svg)

 The program's executable data is in a program account, but individual reviews are kept in PDAs.
-We use `findProgramAddress()` to create a PDA that's unique for every wallet, for every film title.
+We use `findProgramAddressSync()` to create a PDA that's unique for every wallet, for every film title.
 We'll store the following data in the PDA's `data`:

 1. `initialized` as a boolean representing whether or not the account has been initialized.